foolo/windows-jre-laucher/readme.md

 * On Linux, using Mingw-w64 toolchain

     It is possible to cross-compile the Windows executable from Linux, using the x86_64-w64-mingw32 toolchain, although this will generate a larger executable (around 800 kb).
-On Ubuntu the toolchain can be installed with ```sudo apt install g++-mingw-w64-x86-64```.
+On Ubuntu, the toolchain can be installed with ```sudo apt install g++-mingw-w64-x86-64```.

     ```
     x86_64-w64-mingw32-g++ -o launcher.o -c launcher.cpp